freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-docs-theme.md

 To work on the contributing guidelines, you can edit or add files in the `docs` directory [available here](https://github.com/freeCodeCamp/freeCodeCamp/tree/main/docs).
 When your changes are merged, they will be made available automatically at the documentation site.

-If you add a new file to the `docs` directory evaluate if the file should also be added to the sidebar navigation, if so add link to [`_sidebar.md`](_sidebar.md).
-Follow the guide below on how to create an internal link.
+When adding a new file to the `docs` directory, you should evaluate if the file should also be added to the sidebar navigation.
+We typically create a link in the [`_sidebar.md`](_sidebar.md) file for new and independent guides.
+Alternatively, You may follow the instructions below on creating an internal link for supporting guides.

 ### How to create an internal link